Bringing Your Foreign Spouse and Children on a K-3 or K-4 Non-Immigrant Visa. Schedule a Free Consultation.

 Always a full VIP treatment – got my spouse visa

-Filing Two Petitions on Behalf of a Spouse
+Filing Two Petitions on Behalf of a Spouse – We Help You At Every Step

 If you are a U.S. citizen who wishes to bring your alien spouse to the United States, we can help you fill out the forms and answer your questions about U.S. Citizenship and Immigration Services (USCIS) qualifications.

-The qualifications for a K-3 non-immigrant spousal visa include:
+The qualifications for a K-3 nonimmigrant spousal visa include:

 - The foreign bride/groom must be legally wed to a United States Citizen.
 Learn more.